backstage-technical-services/hub/docs/contributing/Development Workflow.md

 It is very important that when you make a PR you enter a descriptive title and detailed description.
-At the very least, the title should include the ticket number and a brief summary of the work - make sure this title doesn't go over the character limit in GitHub.
+At the very least, the title should include the ticket number and a brief summary of the work, but make sure this title doesn't go over the character limit in GitHub.

 Writing a good PR description is a skill in and of itself, but the